NagamSurya/Diabetes_Prediction/README.md

 # Diabetes_Prediction

-This application prdicts whether a user has diabetes or no based on some information provided by him/her.
+This application predicts whether a user has diabetes or no based on some information provided by him/her.

  Following are the ways to use the application.